xlab-uiuc/kube-523/operators/rabbitmq_cluster-operator/report.md

 **Root Cause**

-"Container image \"rabbitmqoperator/cluster-operator:2.7.0\" already present on machine" This shows that it tried to construct a container already onb the machine.
+"Container image \"rabbitmqoperator/cluster-operator:2.7.0\" already present on machine" This shows that it tried to construct a container already on the machine.

 **ALARM 7**